 While there is a lot of available information, local officials express concern that the information is not readily accessible and not in a form that is easy to interpret.
 This approach addresses the need to improve access to existing information to local officials and members of the public necessary to build community support.
 This may include expanded availability of online resources.
 Steps to achieve this action may include:

-Identify existing methods and outreach mechanisms used by states, federal agencies, NGOs to reach local officials and determine ways to enhance and improve these approaches.
+Identify communication and outreach methods used by states, federal agencies, and NGOs to reach local officials.

+Determine ways to enhance and improve these approaches

-Establish best practices for providing information to less engaged municipalities and local audiences.
+Establish best practices for providing information to less engaged communities.

-Periodically review approaches and identify ways to continually improve these approaches based upon needs of local officials.
+Periodically review and continually improve these approaches based upon needs of local officials.

 Assure that information is delivered in a way that is relevant and clear to local officials.

-Additional opportunities to be explored include: Increase collaboration regionally; provide funding for municipal and regional visioning sessions; identify local organizations to assist with knowledge transfer; identify techniques to address knowledge gaps; better establish teaching/training relationship with universities and community colleges.
+Additional opportunities to be explored include: Increase collaboration regionally; provide funding for municipal and regional visioning sessions; identify local organizations to assist with knowledge transfer; identify techniques to address knowledge gaps; establish teaching/training relationships with universities and community colleges.

 4. Identify and improve key knowledge and information sources

 Local officials’ information needs differ from those of the general public or the scientific community.
 Development of key information sources will be created as part of this approach.
-However, this approach should also address developing the similar messages for public consumption in order to build community support and address political obstacles perceived by local decision makers.
+Additionally, this approach will address modifying similar messages for different audiences in order to build community support and address political obstacles perceived by local decision makers.
 This approach addresses the need for messaging targeted to local officials.
 While messages for local officials and the general public may be similar, content tone and presentation should be distinct.
 Local officials need to know what is proposed or required, resources provided, deadlines, responsibilities, and how actions will support local priorities.
-Effective public communication is clear, brief and contextual; addresses, obstacles perceived by local leaders; and builds community support.
+Effective public communication is clear, brief and contextual; addresses obstacles perceived by local leaders; and builds community support.

 Steps to achieve this action may include: